DE 25-IB62 2025-12-15

 Plain-English summary

-On October 28, 2025, John Reiss filed a FOIA request with the Town of Blades for emails between councilmembers about a proposed property tax increase.
-The Town Administrator confirmed receipt and said the request had been forwarded to the Mayor.
-Then nothing.
-No production, no denial, no extension request, no further communication.
+On October 28, 2025, John Reiss filed a FOIA request with the Town of Blades for emails between councilmembers about a proposed tax increase.
+The Town Administrator's response indicated the request had been received and forwarded to the Mayor.
+Reiss contends the Town then failed to respond to the request.

-Reiss filed a § 10005 petition with the AG.
-The AG's office asked the Town to respond.
-The Town again did not respond.
+Reiss filed a § 10005 petition.
+The AG's office asked the Town for a response to the petition, but none was received.

 What this means for you

-If you are a Delaware citizen who filed a FOIA request and got silence
+If you filed a FOIA request in Delaware and got silence

 If you are a town clerk or FOIA coordinator